 Grab these Tools

-- Baking pan: Specifically, a 9x9x2” square one for the perfect bar size.
+- Baking pan: Specifically, a 9x9x2” square pan for the perfect bar size.

-- Standing mixer: Makes mixing the cheesecake filling a breeze.
+- Standing mixer: An electric mixer makes the pumpkin cheesecake filling a breeze.

-- Large bowl: For preparing your graham cracker crust.
+- Large or medium bowl: for making the graham cracker crust.

 - Knife: To create the marbled effect by swirling the batters.

-- Wire rack: Essential for cooling the bars to the perfect temperature.
+- Wire rack: for best results with cooling the bars.

-With everything ready, you’re all set to whip up some unforgettable Pumpkin Cheesecake Bars.
+With everything ready, you’re all set to whip up some unforgettably delicious Pumpkin Cheesecake Bars that are sure to be a huge hit.

-How to Make Marbled Pumpkin Cheesecake Bars: A Simple Guide
+How to Make This Pumpkin Cheesecake Bar Recipe

 Graham Cracker Crust: